nevermined-io/app_docs/docs/tutorials/ai/11-huggingface.md

         return json.dumps(response)
 ```

 And that's it.
 We can now deploy this process as an Inference Endpoint.
-But remember, in a real scenario you should implement and test your model/process in your local enviroment to check that everything works correctly.
+But remember, in a real scenario you should implement and test your model/process in your local environment to check that everything works correctly.

 ### Expose the custom Model as Inference Endpoint